apploft/APLHrefStringConverter/README.md

-APLUrlTextView
+APLHrefStringConverter
 =========
-A simple UITextView extensions allowing to add URLs and getting informed when the user selects one of these URLs.
-You can use the 'linkTextAttributtes' of UITextView in order to define the styling of the links being embeded.
+A simple converter class which takes a string containing 'hrefs' as input and returns an attributed String with links at corresponding places.

 ## Installation
 Install via cocoapods by adding this to your Podfile:

-	pod 'APLUrlTextView', '0.0.2'
+	pod 'APLHrefStringConverter', '0.0.4'

 ## Usage
 Import header file:

-	#import "APLUrlTextView.h"
-	#import "APLHrefString.h"
+	#import "APLHrefStringConverter.h"

-Use APLUrlTextView like this:
+Use APLHrefStringConverter like this:

-	...
+	...APLHrefStringConverter
 	self.textView.delegate = self;
 	...

-	NSURL *targetURL = [NSURL URLWithString:"..."];
-	NSRange linkRange = NSMakeRange(...);
-	[self.textView addLinkToURL:targetURL withRange:linkRange];
+	NSString *testString = @"A string with <a href=\"http://www.apploft.de\">a link</href>";
+   	NSMutableAttributedString *mutableStringWithHref = [APLHrefStringConverter convert:testString];

+	self.textView.attributedString = mutableStringWithHref;
+	self.textView.dataDetectorTypes = UIDataDetectorTypeLink;

 	...

 	// Implement the delegate method extending the UITextViewDelegate method